UffizziCloud/quickstart-compose/README.md

 ### 3. Open a pull request for `try-uffizzi` branch against `main` in your fork

 Be sure that you're opening a PR on the branches of _your fork_ (i.e. `your-account/main` ← `your-account/try-uffizzi`).
-If you try to open a PR for `UffizziCloud/main` ← `your-account/try-uffizzi`, the Actions workflow will not run.
+If you try to open a PR for `UffizziCloud/main` ← `your-account/try-uffizzi`, the Actions workflow will not run in this example.

 That's it!
 This will kick off a GitHub Actions workflow and post the Preview Environment URL as a comment to your PR issue.